panpenghui/OverWatch2-logitech-lua-recoil/README.md

 This is a **Lua auto recoil control script example** for **Logitech G Hub**.
 It simulates vertical mouse movement to help **stabilize continuous firing**.

-This repository serves as a **Chinese-language guide**, helping users understand the script’s **purpose, configuration, and basic principles**.
+This repository serves as a **English-language guide**, helping users understand the script’s **purpose, configuration, and basic principles**.

 ---